Article Summary: Historic Sites In Vermont

 3. Bennington Battle Monument

-Coming in at #3 on our list of the best historic sites in Vermont is the Bennington Battle Monument.
+Our next historic site celebrates an important Revolutionary War battle which took place in Vermont.
+At #3 on our list of the Best Historic Sites In Vermont is the Bennington Battle Monument.

 CHECK OUT: 10 BEST Revolutionary War Sites In America